rTiGd2/Mumble-URL-Fix-Window/README.md

 > For example, in Firefox, tick the box shown as 1 and then select mumble shown as 2
 ![Firefox](https://rtigd2.github.io/Mumble-URL-Fix-Window/Mumble-step-1.png)

-> If you are a Goon then reach out to Sillat/Midnight Space Monkey if you need some extra clarification.
+> If you are a Goon then reach out to Sillat (aka Midnight Space Monkey) if you need some extra clarification.

 If you are worried about the contents on the .reg file, you can view it in a text editor such as notepad++ and verify the contents as being the same as the issue in the mumble incident reporting this problem found here
 [Mumble Issue 5473](https://github.com/mumble-voip/mumble/issues/5473#issuecomment-1018438938)